 Couples wishing to conceive are encouraged to have frequent intercourse when conception is most likely—during the 6 days, and particularly the 3 days, before ovulation.
 Ovulation is most likely to occur about 14 days before the onset of the next menstrual period.

-Excessive use of caffeine, tobacco, or alcohol, which can impair fertility, is discouraged.
+Excessive use of caffeine or alcohol and any use of tobacco, all of which can impair fertility, is discouraged.

 Evidence that men > 45 are less fertile than younger men, regardless of their female partner's age, is increasing.

-Although infertility does not encompass recurrent miscarriages (spontaneous abortion), the consequences are the same.
+Although infertility does not encompass recurrent pregnancy loss, the consequences are the same.

 Evaluation of Infertility